Rareloop/primer/README.md

 ## Patterns

-Patterns are the building blocks of your system and Primer provides a simple way to view your entire catalog or just a selection.
+Patterns are the building blocks of your system and Primer provides a simple way to view your entire catalog, a selection or just a single item.
 Patterns are located in the `patterns` folder and are broken down into the following types:

 - `patterns/elements`: Basic building blocks, e.g. Headers, Form Elements etc
 - `patterns/components`: More complex objects that may incorporate many elements